petabyt/fujiptp/README.md

 # How it works
 This uses an undocumented Canon PTP command (`0x9052`) found via
 reverse engineering Canon software.
-This command allows DryOS shell
+This command allows Canon "eventproc"
 commands like `EnableBootDisk` to be run via USB/PTP rather than UART.

 # Windows, Linux portable front-end